Leonardo M-346: Design

-The M-346, in the multirole Fighter Attack variant (M-346FA), is equipped with a multi-mode fire-control radar (Grifo M-346 by Leonardo Electronics) and a total of seven hardpoints, it is capable of carrying external loads up to 3,000 kg while maintaining a high thrust-to-weight ratio; stores management data can be presented upon any of the multifunction displays in the cockpit.
-The radar cross-section of the M346 in a standard configuration is reportedly 20 square meters; this can be reduced to a single square meter by installing a low-observability kit which has been developed for the type.
-Other self-protection systems that can be fitted include a Defensive-Aids Support System (DASS) which includes Radar Warning Receiver (RWR), Missile Approach Warning System (MAWS) and Chaff and Flares Dispensers (C&FD).
-The high-end, net-centric communication suite of the M-346FA includes secure comms and Tactical Datalink, both NATO and non-NATO.
+The M-346, in the multirole fighter attack variant (M-346FA), is equipped with a multimode fire-control radar (Grifo M-346 by Leonardo Electronics) and a total of seven hardpoints; it is capable of carrying external loads up to 3,000 kg while maintaining a high thrust-to-weight ratio; stores management data can be presented upon any of the multifunction displays in the cockpit.
+The radar cross-section of the M346 in a standard configuration is reportedly 20 m^{2}; this can be reduced to 1 m^{2} by installing a low-observability kit that has been developed for the type.
+Other self-protection systems that can be fitted include a defensive-aids support system, which includes a radar warning receiver, missile-approach warning system, and chaff and flare dispensers.
+The high-end, net-centric communication suite of the M-346FA includes secure communicatioss and a tactical tatalink, both NATO and non-NATO.

-The combat capable M-346FA can perform ground attack, homeland defence and air policing missions and reconnaissance.
-Various munitions and stores can be carried, including IRIS-T or AIM-9 Sidewinder air-to-air missiles, various air-to-surface missiles, anti-ship missiles, free-fall and laser-guided bombs and rockets, a 12.7 mm gun pod, reconnaissance and targeting pods, and electronic warfare pods; weapon aiming is performed using the Helmet Mounted Display and the multifunction displays.
-All main systems are duplicated, and the flight system reconfigurable, to increase survivability and functionality in the event of battle damage being sustained.
-The aircraft has a maximum range of 1,375 nautical miles when outfitted with a maximum of three external fuel tanks, this can be extended via in-flight refuelling via a removable refuelling probe.
+The combat-capable M-346FA can perform ground-attack, homeland-defence, and air-policing missions and reconnaissance.
+Various munitions and stores can be carried, including IRIS-T or AIM-9 Sidewinder air-to-air missiles, various air-to-surface missiles, antiship missiles, free-fall and laser-guided bombs and rockets, a 12.7 mm gun pod, reconnaissance and targeting pods, and electronicwarfare pods; weapon aiming is performed using the HMD and the multifunction displays.
+All main systems are duplicated, and the flight system is reconfigurable to increase survivability and functionality in the event of battle damage being sustained.
+The aircraft has a maximum range of 1,375 nautical miles when outfitted with a maximum of three external fuel tanks; this can be extended by in-flight refueling using a removable refueling probe.